YahooArchive/mojito-shaker/docs/shaker_example.rst

 primary mojit
 ---------------

-This mojit will be the left part of our application (you can see it in the picture).
-We are not going to show neither controller or view, since they don't contains anything really special more than the HTML template and some dummy data to populate it.
-What it is important to shaker is which assets our Mojit contains.
-In this case the mojit is sensible to region and skin:
+This mojit will be the left part of our application (you can see it in the picture above).
+We are not going to show neither controller or view since they don't contain anything really special more than the HTML template and some dummy data to populate it.
+What is important to shaker is which assets our Mojit contains.
+In this case, the mojit is sensitive to ``region`` and ``skin``:

 **Assets structure**